obdevel/CBUS-MicroPython-RP-Pico/README.md

 board-specific changes may be required.
 The same applies if different pins are used for external connections, to e.g. the SPI bus, LEDs, switch, etc.

-Example application files are given in module_asyncio.py and module_loop.py.
+An example module application is given in module_example.py.

-Simply upload all the files to the root directory (/) of the Pico.
+Simply upload all the files to the root directory (/) of the Pico and then enter 'import module_example' at the REPL prompt.